-Mistra Urban Futures is an international centre for sustainable urban development.
-We believe that the coproduction of knowledge is a winning concept for achieving sustainable urban futures and creating fair, green, and accessible cities.
-The centre is hosted by Chalmers University of Technology and has five regional platforms in Cape Town, Kisumu, Gothenburg, Skåne and Sheffield-Manchester.
+Mistra Urban Futures is an international Centre for sustainable urban development.
+We believe that the coproduction of knowledge is a winning concept for achieving sustainable urban futures and creating accessible, green and fair cities.
+The Centre is hosted by Chalmers University of Technology and has five platforms in Cape Town, Kisumu, Gothenburg, Skåne and Shefield-Manchester as well as a node in Stockholm.

-Mistra Urban Futures is financed by the research foundation Mistra and Sida, together with a consortium comprising: Chalmers University of Technology, the University of Gothenburg, the City of Gothenburg, the Gothenburg Region Association of Local Authorities (GR), IVL Swedish Environmental Research Institute, the County Administrative Board of Västra Götaland, and Region Västra Götaland, along with funders on the various regional platforms.
+Mistra Urban Futures is financed by the research foundation Mistra and Sida, together with a consortium comprising: Chalmers University of Technology, the University of Gothenburg, the City of Gothenburg, the Gothenburg Region Association of Local Authorities (GR), IVL Swedish Environmental Research Institute, the County Administrative Board of Västra Götaland, and the Region of Västra Götaland, along with funders on the various platforms.